 - ADULT DIAPERS.
 I bought these because so many people told me they were better than the mesh underwear situation you get at the hospital.
 And I am just here to concur and say “YES.”

 - Memorizing scripture.
 I wrote scriptures on notecards so that I had something to focus on during contractions.
 But I also had one memorized (Psalm 23) so that it would feel deeply rooted in me.
 Whether you have a birth with pain meds or not, you’ll have to endure some contractions, so this is helpful either way.

 - Hypno-breathing.
 I don’t know a lot about hypno-birth, but I heard that the breathing techniques could be helpful.
 I literally just youtube it and put it in my back pocket in case it came in handy.
 And it did!
-I honestly think having ANYthing to focus on during a contraction is helpful so that you’re not just writhing in pain.
+I honestly think having ANYthing to focus on during a contraction is helpful.

 - I tried to smile during contractions.
 I’m serious when I said I wanted to feel the joy of the Lord during this birth.
 I heard it said once that your face isn’t having a contraction.
 And if you can relax your face, your body will follow suit to a certain degree.
 And this was actually very effective.
 I would smile during a contraction and focus on feeling thankful that I was one step closer to holding my daughter!